zankia/damas-core/Client-Setup.md

 # Documentation
-The [[API documentation|API reference]] in this wiki is a reference for a complete list of the methods available in the API.
+The [[API documentation|3-API reference]] in this wiki is a reference for a complete list of the methods available in the API.

 <!--
 ## Web service